agro1desenvolvimento/aqila-camera/README.md

 # Alternative camera plugin for apache cordova

-the main feature of this camera is not to close the APP by low memory.
+The main feature of this camera is not to close the APP by low memory.

 This plugin is just a wrapper of the https://github.com/commonsguy/cwac-cam2